baobabKoodaa/blog/README.md

 - Icons are mostly from [FontAwesome](https://origin.fontawesome.com/).

 Main changes from Greg's version:
-- Proper draft posts (used to leak draft posts into production)
+- Fixed draft posts (used to leak draft posts into production)
-- Proper RSS feed (used to not have dates so RSS readers were unable to tell which content is new)
+- Fixed RSS feed (used to not have dates so RSS readers were unable to tell which content is new + used to have non-post-articles in feed)
-- Proper 404 page (used to be hidden under header)
+- Fixed 404 page (text used to be hidden under header)
+- Images used to not load without JS.
+Now the site is usable without JS.
 - Allow multiple tags (used to be just 1 category per post)
-- Allow custom react components inside Markdown files
+- Allow custom React components inside Markdown files
 - Added follow page
 - Added pagination
-- Works without JavaScript (images used to not load without JS)
 - Many design changes.
 Removed and simplified a lot of features to create a less cluttered look (matter of preference, eye of the beholder and so forth...)